jeremyButtler/alnSeq/README.md

   # alnSeq behave somewhat similar to bio-alignment.
 make mid
   # This command disables directional selection and two
   # bit arrays, but keeps the gap opening penalty.
+I would
+  # recomend using this command.
 ```

 ## Extra build options